XYOracleNetwork/web-xyo.network-docusaurus/docs/glossary.md

 A Diviner takes in data, transforms it, and delivers an answer or new form of that original data.
 You can think of them in the same way "Reduce", "Map", and "Filter" methods in Javascript transform the data they are applied to.

-For example, a "Summary" Diviner might work the same way a "Reduce" does — a diviner that takes in some amount of data, and transforms it it into a summary of that same data, like a sum or an average
+For example, a "Summary" Diviner might work the same way a "Reduce" does — a diviner that takes in some amount of data, and transforms it it into a summary of that same data, like a sum or an average.

-## Bound Witness Blocks
-A series of blocks that contain the data collected by a Sentinel.

 ## XYO Core Values